awslabs/recurrent-intensity-model-experiments/README.md

 On the right side of the figure, we introduce some useful extensions.
 Notably, we allow each user to contain multiple (or zero) `TEST_START_TIME`.
 To separate from the globally unique `user_df`, we call these different temporal states `test_requests` or `user_in_test`.
-We also have a `item_in_test` attribute, but it is for a different purpose.
+We also have a `item_in_test` attribute, but it is for a different purpose which we will discuss in the next paragraph.
-Generally, we consider stateless items and accumulate all user interactions within the specified test periods.
+For now, we only consider stateless items and accumulate all user interactions within their respective time periods.
-(If we have stateful items, we could give them different ids and apply `prior_score` to filter the eligible candidate users for each corresponding item state.)

 Finally, we introduce a `create_dataset_unbiased` function which further eliminates test users and items that have not been previously seen at training time.
-Here, item pre-occurrence is based on the relative history before the first test-start time of every user.
-For the unbiased creation, we also include only users with finite test-start time.
+Unless specified explicitly, `user_in_test` is automatically extracted from all seen users with a finite test-start time.
+Likewise, `item_in_test` corresponds to the seen items from the histories of the all unique users.

 For the `rime.Experiment` class to run, we need at least one dataset `D` for testing and auto-regressive training.
 We may optionally provide validating datasets `V` and `*V_extra` based on earlier time splits or user splits.
 The first validating dataset is used in the calibration of `Dual-Online` in Step 3 with the `online=True` option.
 All validating datasets are used by time-bucketed models (`GraphConv` and `HawkesPoisson`).
 Some models may be disabled if relevant data is missing.